ImperialCollegeLondon/IsothermFittingTool/README.md

 - Determines individual confidence intervals based on the diagonal covariance matrix of the of the model to fitted parameters
 - Generates contour plots for combinations of parameter pairs to identify correlation between parameters
 - Generates plot of uncertainty in isotherm (solid loading) with respect to pressure based on uncertainty in fitted parameters
+- Save fitted parameters and confidence regions in a .mat file

 ### Other details
 - Institution: Imperial College London, United Kingdom